louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ---

 Colchicine prophylaxis is **indicated for 3–6 months** after initiating or intensifying urate-lowering therapy (ULT) to prevent mobilization flares, and should be continued only if flares persist or serum urate remains above target [^d59375bb] [^10bfe735].
-Once serum urate has been stably at **< 6 mg/dL for≥ 6 months without flares**, colchicine can be discontinued; prolonged prophylaxis beyond 6 months is not routinely recommended unless flares continue or tophi are present [^e3121626] [^f392c965].
+Once serum urate has been stably at **< 6 mg/dL for ≥ 6 months without flares**, colchicine can be discontinued; prolonged prophylaxis beyond 6 months is not routinely recommended unless flares continue or tophi are present [^e3121626] [^f392c965].
 Ongoing flares or inadequate urate control warrant continued prophylaxis and ULT optimization [^d59375bb] [^b2544b44].

 ---